Tauredunum event: Proposed mechanism for tsunami of 563

 It is hypothesised that the impact of the Tauredunum landslide destabilised sedimentary deposits at the mouth of the Rhône, causing their collapse and triggering a large tsunami.
 According to computer simulations, a wave up to 16 m high would have been created by the collapse and would have travelled the full length of the lake within 70 minutes of the event.
 It would have struck Lausanne within only 15 minutes, where it would have been about 13 m high, though the damage there would have been limited as the city stands on a steeply sloping shoreline.
 Much greater damage would have been caused at Geneva, where the wave would have been about 8 m.
 A wave this high would certainly have been capable of causing the destruction described by the chroniclers.
-Other towns along the lakeside would also have been hit by the wave, which would have been about 8 m high at Evian-les-Bains, 6 m high at Thonon-les-Bains and 4 m high at Nyon.
+Other towns along the lakeside would also have been hit by the wave, which would have been about 8 m high at Évian-les-Bains, 6 m high at Thonon-les-Bains and 4 m high at Nyon.
 It would have travelled at about 70 km/h, giving those on the shoreline little time to flee.

 The team also found evidence of four older layers of turbidite, suggesting that such collapses have been a recurrent event since Lake Geneva formed at the end of the last ice age some 19,000 years ago.
 It is not yet known how frequently they have occurred – further investigation will be required to answer this question – but researcher Guy Simpson says, "It's certainly happened before and I think that we can expect that it will probably happen again sometime."
 Although most people's focus has been on marine tsunamis such as the 2004 Indian Ocean tsunami and the March 2011 tsunami in Japan, lakeside cities such as Geneva, 275 km from the sea, are also at risk.
 Katrina Kremer notes that the risk of a fresh tsunami still exists, not just in Lake Geneva, but in other mountain lakes as well: "We have recognised that a tsunami risk applies to all lakes that have unstable slopes along the shore."
 However, she warns, "the risk is underestimated because most people just do not know that tsunamis can happen in lakes."
 The risk is particularly pronounced for the city of Geneva, given its position on low ground at the funnel-shaped end of the lake, which magnifies the effects of a tsunami.
 The impact of a new tsunami on the whole of Lake Geneva would be far more severe now than in 563, as over a million people now live along the lake's shores.